 10 Best Prisoners of War Movies of All Time

-Prisoners of wars or POW are those people who get captured during wars or battles.
+Prisoners of war or POWs are those people who get captured during wars or battles.
 They could be either combatants or non-combatants.
-History suggests that in the early days, there were no concept of keeping a captured combatant alive, until he was of certain importance.
-Civilians were often disposed without much qualm.
-As time passed, warfare became modern and the treatment of the captured enemy posed question to the people in charge.
-At times the captured tried to flee, only to be caught and killed.
-Sometimes the atrocities towards the POWs made news, but often their plight went unnoticed.
-So regulations were made and changed multiple times to decide the most humane response towards the captured enemy, barring few exceptions.
+History suggests that in the early days, there was no concept of keeping a captured combatant alive until he was of certain importance.
+Civilians were often disposed of without much qualm.
+As time passed, warfare became modern, and the treatment of the captured enemy posed questions to the people in charge.
+At times, the captured tried to flee, only to be caught and killed.
+Sometimes, the atrocities towards the POWs made news, but often, their plight went unnoticed.
+So, regulations were made and changed multiple times to decide the most humane response toward the captured enemy, barring a few exceptions.
 Cinema has often tried to portray these stories, either via showcasing the endurance of the captured or the atrocities committed towards them.
-We, at the Cinemaholic, bring you the list of top prisoner of war movies ever.
-You can some of these prisoner of war (POW) movies on Netflix, Hulu or Amazon Prime.
+We at The Cinemaholic bring you the list of top prisoner-of-war movies ever.

 10. Captured (1959)

-Directed by John Krish, it was made as an instructional docudrama, sponsored by the British army to educate the soldiers about the various interrogation and torture techniques inflicted upon them, upon capture.
-In order to make it as realistic possible, John was provided with the actual reports about the torture British POWs went through.
+Directed by John Krish, it was made as an instructional docudrama, sponsored by the British army to educate the soldiers about the various interrogation and torture techniques inflicted upon them upon capture.
+In order to make it as realistic as possible, John was provided with the actual reports about the torture British POWs went through.
 It tells the story of a group of captured soldiers and their systematic mental disintegration at the hands of the Koreans.
-The British army were so appalled by the end product that they restricted its viewing and the film was kept hidden in the archives for 45 years before it was made open to the public eyes!
+The British army was so appalled by the end product that they restricted its viewing, and the film was kept hidden in the archives for 45 years before it was made open to the public eyes!

 Read More: Best Teen Movies of All Time